-Several invertebrate groups of different ranks, from phyla to families, were sampled in relatively few studies (Fig. 1) leading to hardly comparable data among studies.
-This heterogeneity derives from the great effort needed to sample entire orders or classes of invertebrates, and to the high degree of specialization required for taxonomic identification.
+Several invertebrate groups of different ranks, from phyla to families, were rarely sampled (Fig. 3) leading to hardly comparable data among studies.
+This heterogeneity derives from the great effort needed to sample entire orders or classes of invertebrates, and to the high degree of specialization required for their taxonomic identification.